jcusnxj/myEleventy/src/en/note/eleventy/initial-setup.md

   order: 1
 ---
 ## 1. Installation
-I followed the steps on [11ty Recipes](https://11ty.recipes/recipes/start-an-eleventy-site-from-scratch/) website.
+See instructions on [11ty Recipes](https://11ty.recipes/recipes/start-an-eleventy-site-from-scratch/) website.

 ## 2. Github repository
-I followed the steps on [11ty Recipes](https://11ty.recipes/recipes/create-a-github-repository-for-your-eleventy-site/) website again.
+See instructions on [11ty Recipes](https://11ty.recipes/recipes/create-a-github-repository-for-your-eleventy-site/) website again.

 ## 3. .gitignore
 In step 3 above, a `.gitignore` file was created.
 I also added the `.DS_Store` file to it: